 Due to rolling applications, we hope to contact all those who have been successful within one month of full applications being received.

 - Do you provide transcripts or course credit for your programme?

-No, but each participant will be awarded a GLP Certificate of Completion by UWC Atlantic College, with a UWC Short Courses stamp.
+No, but each participant will be awarded a GLE Certificate of Completion by UWC Atlantic College, with a UWC Short Courses stamp.
 Should participants wish, they can use this certificate when applying for University or other purposes such as internships, etc.

 - I'm attending another programme that overlaps with yours.
 Can I arrive late/or leave early?